Language policies of Canada's provinces and territories: Officially French-only: Quebec

 Until 1969, Quebec was the only officially bilingual province in Canada and most public institutions functioned in both languages.
 English was also used in the legislature, government commissions and courts.
 An Act to promote the French language in Québec was passed in 1969 by the Union Nationale government of Jean-Jacques Bertrand.
 It required the education ministry to ensure that French as a second language was taught to all English-speakers and immigrants in Quebec, but allowed Quebecers freedom of choice in deciding in which language to educate their children.
 This was considered too weak by many Quebec nationalists, leading to the creation of the Mouvement Québec français and increased support for the new Parti Québécois.

 From 1968 to 1973, the Commission of Inquiry on the Situation of the French Language and Linguistic Rights in Quebec investigated how to strengthen the position of French in Quebec.
 Its recommendations led to the passage of the Official Language Act or "Bill 22" in 1974 by the Quebec Liberal Party government of Robert Bourassa.
 This made French the sole official language of Quebec and required its use in business.

 Bill 22 was replaced by the Charter of the French Language (Bill 101) by Quebec's National Assembly in August 1977, under the Parti Québécois government led by René Lévesque.
 It is structured as a list of rights, where everyone in Quebec has the right to be served in French by the government and businesses, and also provides rights for speakers of English and aboriginal languages.
 Most government services are available in both French and English.
 Regional institutions in the Nunavik region of northern Quebec offer services in Inuktitut and Cree.

 Several legal challenges have been raised against Bill 101 in the ongoing legal dispute over Quebec's language policy.
 In 1988, the Supreme Court of Canada ruled in Ford v Quebec (AG) that the ban on outdoor signs in languages other than French was unconstitutional.
 The government of Quebec choose to invoke the "notwithstanding clause" to shield the legislation from the courts.
 The United Nations Commission on Human Rights ruled similarly in Ballantyne v Canada in 1993.
 The ban on non-French signs was lifted with the passage of Bill 86 in 1993.

-On May 24 2022, Quebec's French Language Bill 96 is adopted, with 78 MNAs in favour (from the CAQ and Québec solidaire) and 29 against (from the Liberal Party and Parti Québécois).
+On May 24 2022, Quebec's French Language Bill 96 was adopted, with 78 MNAs in favour (from the CAQ and Québec solidaire) and 29 against (from the Liberal Party and Parti Québécois).